MenoData/Time4J/README.md

                          .with(MINUTE_OF_HOUR.roundedDown(5)); // T22:05
   System.out.println("Rounded wall time: " + roundedTime);

+  // How does last UTC-leapsecond look like in Japan?
   Moment leapsecondUTC =
     PlainDate.of(2012, Month.JUNE, 30)
     .atTime(PlainTime.atEndOfDay()) // 2012-06-30T24 => 2012-07-01T00